Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 Its code is very simple.
 We simply call the dataProvider.update method passing in the item name we want to update and a JSON object representing our update containing a message (alternating "Hello" and "World") and the current timestamp.
 The function then calls itself using setTimeout to wait for a random time between 1 and 3 seconds and generate the next event..

-You can now save the code in a simple .js file (let's call it helloworld.js) and the remote Data Adapter is ready.

 #### The Adapter Set Configuration

 This Adapter Set Name is configured and will be referenced by the clients as `NODE_HELLOWORLD`.